joshkitt/cloud-certification/aws/aws-csaa.md

     - Use-case: copyright laws

 ### Route53
-DNS service (connect domain name to ip address / servers)
+- DNS service (connect domain name to ip address / servers)

-Highly available, can resolve to a different region if needed
+- Highly available, can resolve to a different region if needed

-Global resource routing depending on latency or geo location (proximity)
+- Global resource routing depending on latency or geo location (proximity)
+- Routing policy types

-Weighted routing - eg 60% traffic to one IP, 40% to the other
+    - Weighted routing - eg 60% traffic to one IP, 40% to the other

-Latency routing - based on health check
+    - Latency routing - based on health check

-Geolocation routing - based on location
+    - Geolocation routing - based on location

-Geoproximity routing - visual diagram of routing
+    - Geoproximity routing - visual diagram of routing
+- Record Sets

-A record - Points URL to IP address
+    - A RECORD - Points URL to IP address

-CNAME - points a URL to any other URL - only for non-root domain
+    - CNAME - points a URL to any other URL - only for non-root domain

-Alias - points a URL to an AWS Resource - works for root domain and non root domain
+    - ALIAS - points a URL to an AWS Resource - works for root domain and non root domain
         - A custom AWS extension to DNS

 ### Amazon API Gateway
 - Fully managed API management service
 - Directly integrates with multiple AWS services
 - Provides monitoring and metrics on API calls
 - Supports VPC and on-prem private apps
-- Track clien consumption of API
+- Track client consumption of API
 - Can sit in front of microservices with disparate backends
 - Versioning - maintain multiple versions
 - Environments - dev, test, stage, prod, etc.